+I received my bachelor’s degree from Brown University, my medical degree from the University of Pennsylvania, and completed internal medicine residency at the University of California, San Diego.
+From 2011-2012 I worked in Mozambique directing the Medical Education Partnership Initiative.
 From 2012-2014, I was an Epidemic Intelligence Service officer (“disease detective”) at the Centers for Disease Control and Prevention (CDC).
 I was also a Lieutenant Commander in the United States Public Health Service.
+Subsequently I completed infectious diseases training at Massachusetts General Hospital and Brigham and Women’s Hospital.

 Why I do what I do

-The theme of my life has always been movement.
+The themes of my life have been movement, music, and nonviolence.
 I was born in Columbus, Ohio and grew up in Pittsburgh, Pennsylvania; Rochester Hills, Michigan; and Lexington, Kentucky.
 Since then I have lived and worked in a number of cities, states, and countries.
+Growing up I played the violin, and have also enjoyed the banjo, guitar, and singing.

 I’m passionate about helping others make an impact on the world.
 Participating in public debate and addressing social problems are critically important.
 The future of democracy and education are interrelated.
 We must become educated, develop a sense of agency, and form supportive networks.